As a student-athlete, Pineda helped lead the Chants to the 2012 Big South tournament title

 Sophomore third baseman named Preseason Player of the Year

 Amanda Daneker, Kylie Mulholland and Carolyn Szymanski commit to Coastal

 2012 NCAA Athens Regional Practice

-Kelley Green is in her fifth year as the head softball coach at Coastal Carolina University.
+Kelley Green is in her sixth year as the head softball coach at Coastal Carolina University.